 Summer program

-The summer program at HSG allows summers to step into the shoes of first and second-year associates by working on deposition preparation, brief drafting and legal research.
-A partner dedicated towards structuring the summer is in place to assign a mix of work alongside creating networks with lawyers over a range of antics, including the usual happy hours.
+The summer program at HSG allows summer associates to step into the shoes of first and second-year associates by working on real-world assignments like deposition preparation, drafting briefs and legal research.
+Each summer associate is assigned a home team so that they have the experience of attending strategy meetings and observing the arc of a case over time.
+However, summer associates are also encouraged to take on assignments on other cases and work with a variety of lawyers at the firm.
+HSG also organizes a number of social activities for summer associates, ranging from cocktail parties to baseball games, as well as a chance to attend the firm’s annual summer outing.
 Holwell encourages potential candidates to “make the most out of your summer, dig in to your assignments, solicit feedback, and take advantage of the opportunities we offer for you to work and socialize with a diverse group of lawyers at the firm.”

 Top tips: